 And you can run the tests via the new

 $ vector test ./vector.tomlRunning ./vector.toml testsTest ./vector.toml: verify_regex ... passed

 Many Vector configurations will be simple transformations across straight forward pipelines (such as tailing a file and piping the data to AWS CloudWatch Logs) and don't really need protection from regressions.
 However, Vector configs are capable of expanding indefinitely with transforms in order to solve as much of your processing needs as possible.

-As a config grows, and as the number of owners of a config grow, the potential for regressions also grows just like a regular codebase.
+As a configuration grows, and as the number of owners of a configuration grow, the potential for regressions also grows just like a regular code base.
 The lack of testing capabilities of configuration driven services is therefore a common pain for larger organizations.
 We hope that natively supporting unit tests in Vector configs will preemptively solve this problem.

 To help you get started we put together two documentation pages:

 These should be everything you need and will be actively maintained as this feature matures.

 We're eager to hear your feedback!
 Unit testing, as a